Skip to main content

 Agencies can apply for funding in the following areas:

-Impaired Driving Enforcement
+Alcohol and Impaired Driving Education & Enforcement

 High Visibility Enforcement